 Contractors are at risk in three general areas of sales tax liability: managing the contract, purchasing items for use in the contract, and the invoicing of customers.
 In this first article in a series by Tim Howe, we focus on what firms need to know about drawing up contracts.

-It’s a common misunderstanding that an “iron-clad” contract will protect a construction or contracting company from sales or use tax liability.
+It’s a common misunderstanding that an “iron-clad” contract will protect a construction or contracting company from sales tax liability.
 In many cases and depending on the jurisdiction, contract law may not supersede tax law.
 Contracts are supposed to be written according to state laws and legal guidance, but these requirements can be missed, and sales tax liability and language that may be proven to be “unreasonable” at the time of contract execution should it be challenged in a court of law.

 Entering into an agreement that has not been vetted – even with your oldest, most reliable customer – can put your company at risk.
 That customer may be completely worthy of your trust, but ultimately your customer does not decide who pays the tax.
 The state’s revenue collection and administration does.
 However, the terms of the contract can guide the definition of the “tax base” for the transaction which is sometimes dictated by the nature of the billing arrangement (Time and Materials, Cost Plus, Fixed Fee, etc.)